learn-co-curriculum/ruby-object-attrs-readme/README.md

 ## Introduction

 So far, we've learned how to build classes and even how to give our classes instance methods.
-For example, our Person class has an instance method, `.name`, that we can call on an instance of Person (an individual person object) and return that person's name.
+For example, our Person class has an instance method, `#name`, that we can call on an instance of Person (an individual person object) and return that person's name.

 ```ruby
 class Person